Manage Test Tasks

 These statuses are distinct:

-ignored: the test was intentionally excluded from this run viaignore: true.skipped: the test was intended to run but could not, due to an upstream dependency failure.
+ignored: the test was intentionally excluded from this run viaignore: truein the flow configuration.skipped: the test was intended to run but could not, due to an upstream dependency failure.

 Behavioural differences: